Julio Dinero

 Brian Wohl (born April 14, 1972) is an American retired professional wrestler, better known for his ring name Julio Dinero.
-His real name is sometimes mistakenly given as Brian Wall.

 Professional wrestling career

 Wohl debuted in 1994 after training at the Baltimore Wrestling Factory under Axl Rotten and Hack Meyers.
 While wrestling on the independent circuit he worked as an accountant during the day.

 In the mid to late 1990s Wohl competed along the east coast in various indy promotions.
 Among these included the IPWA (Independent Pro Wrestling Association) Wohl was originally cast as the manager of a group known as the "Rat Pack."
 Jimmy Cicero and Sean "Showtime" Powers comprised that team led by the genius of Wohl's character known as Sheik Ali Amin.
 Amin eventually became a Sting/Crow like character who was exposed by poor production values and slamming doors in the IPWA's home "arena", The Secret Cove in 1998.

 In the late 1990s Wohl worked for both World Championship Wrestling (as Julio Sanchez) and the World Wrestling Federation (as Sanchez or Julio Fantastico).
 He was a jobber in both promotions, wrestling dark matches and on B-Shows such as WCW Thunder and Sunday Night Heat.
 While in the WWF, he was sent to the Funkin' Dojo to train with Dory Funk, Jr. and Tom Prichard.

 After being booked on the infamous Heroes of Wrestling pay-per-view in 1999 against 2 Cold Scorpio, he joined Extreme Championship Wrestling, where he formed a tag team with EZ Money known as Hot Commodity.
 Wohl was renamed Julio Dinero and given the character of a gigolo.
 He made his ECW pay-per-view debut on November 5, 2000 at November To Remember 2000.
 Wohl remained with ECW until the promotion went bankrupt in March 2001.